web3/web3.js/docs/docs/guides/migration_from_other_libs/ethers.md

 ## Conclusion

 This guide should provide a starting point for migrating from ethers.js to web3.js version 4.x.
 Remember to adapt the example code to your actual use case and verify the function arguments and setup as you migrate your application.
-The official documentation of web3.js [documentation](https://docs.web3js.org/) will be your go-to resource for detailed information and updates.
+And the official documentation of web3.js is your go-to resource for detailed information and updates.